 Psychotheraputic training began in ernest to assist with the sole aim of protection of these parents against lethal self harm so that they could recover, adapt to life and in the future, be in a good place for future reunification.
 A highly personalised Peer Support Programme was created to follow the Crisis Support Programme, matching up parents with similar issues in a one to one mentoring programme so that all parties could support each other.

 By the middle of 2017 there was already a steady stream of clients who were benefiting from Back From The Brink.

 In May 2018, in response to demand, we have added a bespoke 24 hour crisis helpline for 'suicidal or on the edge of psychosis' parents and concerned parties to be used as stand alone emergency therapy following on from removal of children and the inevitable trauma felt by all parties.
 This can be accessed 24 hours a day.

 This crisis and peer support continues today and the programme is well established and successful.
 In June 2018 the organisation placed an application to the charities commission and in May 2019 we achieved charity status and are registered with the ICO and Charities Commission.
 Now, in 2021 we have well over 300 clients that have survived child loss from a number of countries.

-Full acknowledgement and thanks must go to over two hundred wonderful people who have either shaped, supported or been part of the creation of the service through its infancy or now, in its flourishing success.
+Full acknowledgement and thanks must go to over one hundred wonderful people who have either shaped, supported or been part of the creation of the service through its infancy or now, in its flourishing success.
 We remain a very discrete service but despite this, quietly, the movement has gathered pace and receives huge professional and public support from a variety of people ranging from High Court Judges to service users.

 We have spaces for three clients at any one time per counsellor.
 As soon as these people have moved from crisis support into peer support, the space is taken by another parent.
 We are never under subscribed and we are always looking for more volunteer professional HG counsellors.